mrudulrajgire/ML-ASSIGNMENT-/README.md

 **[ACTION: Write 2-4 sentences summarizing your findings based on the results table.]**

 *Example:*
-The Transfer Learning model (MobileNetV2) significantly outperformed the Custom CNN in all metrics, achieving **[Your_TL_Accuracy]%** accuracy.
-This demonstrates the power of transfer learning, as the MobileNetV2 base was already trained on millions of real-world images, providing a much stronger starting point for feature extraction than our simple CNN.
-For future work, fine-tuning the top layers of the MobileNetV2 model could potentially increase accuracy even further.
+All metrics were surpassed by the Transfer Learning model (MobileNetV2) and the accuracy of **[Your_TL_Accuracy]%** was attained.
+This is a clear indication of the advantages of transfer learning as the MobileNetV2 base was previously trained on millions of actual images thus giving a much better starting point for feature extraction compared to our basic CNN.
+Future work may be done in such a way that the top layers of the MobileNetV2 model are gradually unfreeze and cause even more increase in accuracy.

 ---